The university is 30 years old. Discover its past and present. Help build its future.

 The purpose of the project is to contribute to the improvement of the competence of working in teams in bachelor's degree and master’s studies at the UdG.
 To this end, a web page called AVATREQ has been developed, which contains: a) a training guide addressed at teaching staff to improve students’ training in working in teams, b) computer graphics about key elements of working in teams, addressed at students, and c) self-assessment and peer evaluation of working in teams (individual and group), linked to moodle, and which incorporates a generated report informing of the aspects the students need to improve.
 The project also has the objective of studying the impact of training in working in teams on the different bachelor's degrees at the UdG, based on a longitudinal study.

-This project, promoted by the Faculty of Education and Psychology with the support and collaboration of the Faculty of Medicine, the Faculty of Nursing, the Faculty of Law and the Polytechnic School of the University of Girona, has as a fundamental objective the identification, promotion and dissemination of experiences of teaching-learning in higher education that link with, extend and collaborate with the most immediate surroundings.
+The Universitats 360 project .
+Distributed and connected educational learning ecosystems promoted by the Faculty of Education and Psychology, with support from and in collaboration with the Faculty of Medicine, the Faculty of Nursing, the Faculty of Law and the Polytechnic School at the University of Girona, are essentially aimed at identifying, promoting and disseminating teaching-learning experiences in higher education that represent a link to, an extension of and collaboration with the most immediate surroundings.
 The aim, therefore, is to foster processes of co-design and co-teaching among university-surroundings and learning-service, based on interdisciplinary projects, in real/reflexive practical situations, among other strategies and actions that involve the establishment of links and collaborations between different spaces, times and social, educational and community agents-actors.

 The overall aim is to foster learning experiences that make more sense and have a personal and social value-impact to overcome the existing disconnection between the university institute and its surroundings to which it must commit and work jointly with for a better personal and community life.